-While on suspension, the student is still responsible for missed work.
-After the specified amount of time for suspension, which shall not exceed three consecutive school days, the student and the parent(s)/guardian(s) will meet with the administration for reinstatement.
-The administration reserves the right to determine the conditions for reinstatement.
+Suspension at RSPS means that a child will not be able to attend classes for a period of one to three days.
+Suspensions will be noted on a student's attendance record in his/her permanent file.
+At the discretion of the administration, suspensions will be served either in school or out of school.
+While on suspension, the student is responsible for missed work.
+After the specified amount of time for suspension, the student and the parent(s)/guardian(s) will meet with the administration for reinstatement.
+Administration reserves the right to determine the conditions for reinstatement.